 To those of you who help at camps or are already on the calendar, we send a giant THANK YOU!
 See you there!

-The best advice we can offer people to prepare for travel is covered in the "Rules of the Road" Volunteer Manual.
-If you are planning to travel with the Colts or Colt Cadets this summer, please read the volunteer handbook.
+The best advice we can offer people to prepare for travel is covered in the Colts Volunteer Manual or the Cadets Volunteer Manual.
+If you are planning to travel with the Colts or Colt Cadets this summer, please read the volunteer handbooks.
 The volunteer manual gives a good overview, but the best way to understand it is to experience it!
+T

 We will prepare and serve around 800 meals a day for Colts and around 400 meals a day for Colt Cadets, travel thousands of miles for 70+ days this summer, from Memorial Day through DCI finals in Indianapolis, and sew and alter over 200 uniforms multiple times a summer.
 We take pride in providing one of the best volunteer programs in the activity.
 It's not convenient and it's not easy.
 But it's also not to be missed.
 No matter what it takes, find a way to volunteer.
 Ideally, try to arrange for a week, which quite often makes logistics easier, but even if you can arrange just a few days, it all helps.
 We can usually help get you on and off tour.
 We're there to make it work for you.
 Even if you can only do a day or two, stop in for a day when the corps is in your area.
 All is appreciated!